NPDB & Discipline

 Code Description

-53 Failure to Provide Medically Reasonable and/or Necessary Items or Services
+53 Failure to Provide Medically Reasonable or Necessary Items or Services

 F1 Immediate Threat to Health or Safety